Recently updated on August 31st, 2023 at 10:15 am

 – Minimum chip thickness is 5-20% of the cutting edge radius.
 Below that level, chips will not form and the cutter will “plow” across the workpiece causing plastic deformation and considerable heat.

 – Ingersoll says that as a general rule carbide chip loads should not be less than 0.004″ or you run the risk of rubbing which reduces tool life and causes chatter.
+Chatter is machining vibrations that cause terrible surface finish and can wear out a tool very quickly.

 – Chip Formation and Minimum Chip Thickness in Micromilling uses a figure of 20 micrometers for edge radius on micromills, which is about 0.00079″.
 They go on to show that the rake angle becomes extremely negative as the chip load falls below the edge radius and conclude that there is a minimum chip load below which the cutter will not cut.
 It varies from about 0.2 to 0.35 times the radius for various kinds of steel.